 Let’s start with some good, sound advice.
 For free.
 “Recommendations from close friends should NOT NECESSARILY be ignored.”
 This could greatly highten the quality of life for those of you who otherwise always do what they are told.

 Obviously, I’m not one of those obedient guys.
-Two years ago, a friend told me “Go and buy a Waldorf Streichfett” – so, of course, I didn’t.
+Three years ago, a friend told me “Go and buy a Waldorf Streichfett” – so, of course, I didn’t.
 And spent three empty years without those glorious fully polyphonic choirs and zippy string pads that I had refused access to my studio.